 Once an ideal restoration site is located, landowners and TNC staff work with various organizations to secure funding for the project.
 When funding is made available, planning can begin.
-Soil at the wetland site is excavated to its historic riverbed depth and the banks of the wetland are reseeded and sloped.
-Once the water level of the connecting stream rises, the wetland will fill, providing all the benefits it once did
+Wetland restoration plans might include excavation, breaking of tile lines, or plugging ditches, followed by reseeding of native vegetation.

 Wetlands Improve Water Quality

 The ability of a wetland to process and filter excess nutrients and sediment depends on how long it can store water before it flows into the nearby stream.
 Nitrates are a common nutrient necessary for agricultural production but are detrimental to water quality when introduced in excess.
+Wetlands are an important tool to reach our Iowa Nutrient Reduction Strategy water quality goals.
 Studies have shown that, on average, oxbows filter 42 percent of excess nutrients from water that flows into them.

 Wetlands Increase Flood Storage